 It comes down to what you want to do in a port of call.
 If you are close to the city center, exploring yourself is doable as there should be plenty of transport options, often including a cruise shuttle, and you are not far from the port to get yourselves back in time.

 But if you are going further afield, for example, up into the mountains for a hike or traveling to a wine district with a long transfer time, then booking with the cruise line is an intelligent choice.
-Most cruise lines have many fantastic shore excursions to offer you.

 Once you board your cruise ship and set sail, your luggage may take a little time to reach your cabin.
 Cruise personnel takes care of your cruise luggage once you check in.
 You do not need to take it to your cabin yourself.